Punitive Damages in NC Car Accident Cases (2026)

 Requires bifurcated trials for punitive damages.
 The first phase determines liability and compensatory damages.
 Only if the jury finds an aggravating factor does the trial proceed to a second phase for punitive damages.

-Phase 2 -- only if the jury found an aggravating factor in Phase 1, a second proceeding determines the amount of punitive damages.
-In this phase, additional evidence becomes relevant, including:
+Phase 2 — only if the jury found an aggravating factor in Phase 1, a second proceeding determines the amount of punitive damages.
+In this phase, NC § 1D-35 requires the jury to consider two mandatory factors and up to nine total:

 Why Insurance Does Not Cover Punitive Damages